mrmiguu/Pies/README.md

     b = a + 2
 ```

-Engineers still use observers, listeners, events, signals, and polling to keep variables dependent on other variables and data dependent of data up to date.
+Engineers still use observers, listeners, events, signals, and polling to keep variables dependent on variables and data dependent of data up to date.

 ### Pies keeps all your variables and all your data fresh all the time.
 No matter how many dependencies.